moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 ### CREATING YOUR OWN ONION SERVICE

+In this section, we'll be helping Linux users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
+Hidden services are a convenient method of sharing local services on the internet.
+This is achieved by routing the traffic through tor and securing it with a private and complex addresses, which can be further secured using [authorisation methods](https://community.torproject.org/onion-services/advanced/client-auth/).

 With Tor installed it's rather simple to set up a hidden service.
 The first thing you need to do is edit the Tor config file, which is typically located in the following directory: `/etc/tor/torrc`.
 If everything is well your status should show that it's active and running.